Bookbot

 Anotácia

-A mesmerizing novel of love and nostalgia unfolds in contemporary East Africa, offering a sharp-eyed portrait of expatriates in Kenya.
-Romantic and often ironically resonant, it immerses readers in a landscape of stunning beauty while exploring themes of race, class, and a longing for home.
-The narrative introduces a diverse cast, including "safari boys," well-meaning samaritans, and fame-seeking reporters, all interconnected through dinner parties, romantic entanglements, and political debates, navigating their existence in a land where they feel out of place.
-Central to the story is Esmé, a beautiful young woman marked by her own ironies and introspections, who shares her journey with a voice that is both passionate and self-deprecating.
-Amidst the paradox of physical freedom and civil unrest, Esmé grapples with her identity in Africa and her feelings for two men: Adam, a second-generation Kenyan who reveals the wonders of her adopted land, and Hunter, a British journalist disillusioned by its harsh realities.
-This debut novel evokes the literary worlds of Isak Dinesen, Beryl Markham, and Ernest Hemingway, exploring our infinite desire for love and a place to call home.
+A mesmerizing novel of love and nostalgia set in contemporary East Africa, this story transports us to a landscape of stunning beauty while offering a sharp portrait of a close-knit tribe of expatriates in Kenya.
+These characters navigate challenges of race, class, and a longing for home, including "safari boys," altruistic individuals, and fame-seeking reporters who care more for elephants than the local people.
+They intertwine their lives through dinner parties, romantic entanglements, and political debates, all while grappling with their sense of belonging in a place that feels foreign.
+At the heart of the narrative is Esmé, a beautiful young woman filled with introspection and irony.
+She shares her passionate yet self-deprecating story against a backdrop of both physical freedom and civil unrest, as she seeks to understand her place in Africa and her feelings for two men: Adam, a second-generation Kenyan who introduces her to the wonders of her adopted land, and Hunter, a British journalist disillusioned by its challenges.
+This novel evokes the worlds of Isak Dinesen, Beryl Markham, and Ernest Hemingway, exploring our infinite desire for love and a true home, marking an astonishing literary debut.